- What type of stud finder are you looking for?

 - Water and shock-resistant body.

-- This Craftsman stud finder has a lifetime warranty.
+- This Craftsman stud finder offers a lifetime warranty.

 - Accurate only 50% of the time.